SPRING PREVIEW Kitsap Peninsula 2026: Farmer’s Markets & more!

 Pirate Festival

-Get ready for Kingston’s fun and family-friendly festival, coming to Mike Wallace park on June 7th 2025.
+Get ready for Kingston’s fun and family-friendly festival, coming to Mike Wallace Park on June 6th, 2026.

 Pirates and their pals will arrive at North Kitsap’s waterfront city of Kingston on the first Saturday of June, kicking off the summer festival season with flair!
-The Puget Sound Pirates will be on hand setting the mood, galavanting around Kingston, and being generally jovial as well as 40+ vendors, live music, and family activities!
+The Puget Sound Pirates will be on hand, setting the mood, galavanting around Kingston, and being generally jovial, along with over 40+ vendors, live music, and family activities!
 Kids will love the bouncy houses and a treasure hunt, and a rum & beer garden for the adults will be a welcome spot to rest and relax!

 Mosquito Fleet Fest

-The Mosquito Fleet was the name of a vast array of steamships that ferried people and goods around the Kitsap Peninsula before the advent of automobiles in the late 1800’s to the 1920’s.
-At this time maritime vessels like steamers, tall ships, and canoes were the only reliable way to stay connected to other communities and the outside world.
-To celebrate this unique heritage, the Port Orchard Bay Street Merchants Association is hosting the 2nd Annual Mosquito Fleet Fest!
+The Mosquito Fleet was the name of a vast array of steamships that ferried people and goods around the Kitsap Peninsula before the advent of automobiles in the late 1800s to the 1920s.
+At this time, maritime vessels, like steamers, tall ships, and canoes, were the only reliable way to stay connected to other communities and the outside world.
+To celebrate this unique heritage, the Port Orchard Bay Street Merchants Association is hosting the 3rd Annual Mosquito Fleet Fest!

 Guides for all of your favorite spring events + Activities